-Despite what you read online, you don’t have to drink “chia water” to get the detoxifying benefits.
+Despite what you read online, you don’t have to drink “chia water” (known as the internal shower on TikTok) to get the detoxifying benefits.
 Create a delicious chia pudding for breakfast, sprinkle them on a salad for lunch, or use them to bake muffins as a snack or dessert.

 10. Wild Blueberries

 Although small in size, blueberries are mighty in their antioxidant content—specifically anthocyanin.
 According to research, anthocyanin gives blueberries their deep blue hue and helps neutralize free radicals, which contribute to many chronic diseases.
 In terms of detoxification, blueberries are rich in fiber, helping support gut health.
 Fiber binds to toxins and waste in the digestive tract ensuring they’re not reabsorbed into the bloodstream.